 The fall of Saigon in the summer of 1975 ;ed to hundreds of thousands of refugees fleeing Vietnam.
 Many of these refugees were rescued at sea by the U.S. Navy and transported to Subic Bay.
-A temporary processing center was set up on Grande Island in 1975, but operations were later moved to the Philippine Refugee Processing Center in Morong, Bataan.
+A temporary processing centre was set up on Grande Island in 1975, but operations were later moved to the Philippine Refugee Processing Center in Morong, Bataan.

 The Naval Air Station was also used extensively during military campaigns in the Middle East, during Operations Desert Storm and Desert Shield.

 The 1947 Military Bases Agreement was amended in 1979, asserting Philippine sovereignty over the base area and reducing the U.S. enclosure from 244 to 63 square kilometers.